February 18th 2022

 If you buy something we write about we may earn an affiliate commission.

-As Daphne Bridgerton in Netflix’s regency drama Bridgerton, actress Phoebe Dynevor, 26, is known for her barely-there makeup, which shows off her flawless, expensive-looking complexion, picture-perfect even in HD.
-But in her new role as an ambassador for beauty brand Charlotte Tilbury (the first celebrity face, no less), Phoebe has made quite the departure from her signature style.
-In the striking images the actress wears a Hollywood siren look in one campaign, while she embodies that classic Charlotte Tilbury smoulder in the other, complete with a heavenly glow and rose gold eyes.
+As Daphne Bridgerton in Netflix’s regency drama Bridgerton, actress Phoebe Dynevor, 26, is known for her barely-there makeup, which shows off her flawless, expensive-looking complexion – picture-perfect even in HD.
+And in her new role as the first ever ambassador for skincare brand Sunday Riley, Phoebe flaunts her signature pared-back aesthetic to perfection.

-Phoebe makes perfect sense as the brand's first celebrity signing.
-Not only has she got Charlotte's signature red hair, she has the perfect canvas for the signature glowing Tilbury look.
-Plus she's been using the brand for years.
+It made perfect sense as the brand's first celebrity signing.
+Not only has Phoebe got Charlotte's signature red hair, she has the perfect canvas for the signature glowing Tilbury look.
+And – as with Sunday Riley – she had been using the brand for a long time.
 "On Bridgerton, the makeup artist on the set used a Pillow Talk lipstick for Daphne.
 Charlotte is a legendary makeup artist and I’ve so admired her range for years," Phoebe says.

 The A-list treatment: Shane Cooper facials, POA